ftvkyo/ftvkyo.github.io/content/post/visibility-polygon.md

 1. Sort segment endpoints by their position relative to $Q$.
 2. For each endpoint $E$, find all intersections between $EQ$ and all other segments.
   Use that information to keep track of which segment is the nearest to $Q$.
-3. Whenever the segment nearest to $Q$ changes, take note of that.
+3. Whenever the segment nearest to $Q$ changes, register that, and build up the visibility polygon out of the relevant subsegments.

 An optimisation allows us to cut down the time to $O(n \, \text{log} \, n)$.
-Instead of keeping track of just the nearest segments, we will keep track of all segments that are currently intersected by our sweep line (henceforth called *active* segments).
+Instead of keeping track of just the nearest segment, we will keep track of all segments that are currently intersected by our sweep line (henceforth called *active* segments).

 As the sweep line goes through segment endpoints, we will be "activating" and "deactivating" corresponding segments.
 In practice, given some endpoint, it can be difficult to tell what to do with it on the fly.